nazir-hussain/Responsive-Portffolio1/README.md

 ### Highlights
 1. Setup is very easy and you get a portfolio template of your own for free.
+2. With color theme.
-2. To add your details, you just need simple editing skills.
+3. To add your details, you just need simple editing skills.
 No code changes required!
-3. Simple and Fast website User Interface.
+4. Simple and Fast website User Interface.

 ### Website UI Gallary
 #### Preview Tab